emma-sax4/emmasax4.info/.github/contributing.md

 The `date` front matter indicates the published date and time.
 Usually, it's totally fine with blog posts being published at midnight (usually in America/Central time zone, because that's where Minnesota is).
 On rare occasions when two posts are published on the same date, it's important to specify a time so they sort properly.
 The entire site will show in a readers' local time, but the data will be stored in the system (and will be reflected in the `feed.xml` and `sitemap.xml`) in UTC.
 From a human's perspective, we want time zones to be a non-issue, so we can write our date/time as the author is seeing it within the post.
 For Jekyll to properly interpret it, we must specify the author's current hour offset from UTC at the time of publishing.

-#### Posts in a Collection
+#### Posts in a Category

-If I'm going to write a collection of posts that all have a common theme, they can each go into a new nested directory: `_collections/posts/category-one/`, and should make use of the `title` and `subtitle` metadata, where the `title` is the name of the collection, and the `subtitle` is the title of that specific post:
+If I'm going to write a group of posts that all have a common theme, they can each go into a new nested directory: `_collections/posts/category-one/`, and should make use of the `title` and `subtitle` metadata, where the `title` is the name of the `category`, and the `subtitle` is the title of that specific post:
 ```yml
 ---
 layout: post